metabrainz/listenbrainz-content-resolver/README.md

 ```
 ./resolve.py create
-./resolve.py scan <path to mp3/flac files>
+./resolve.py scan <one or more paths to directories containing audio files>
 ```

+If you configured `MUSIC_DIRECTORIES` in config file, you can just call `./resolve.py scan`.
+It should be noted paths passed on command line take precedence over this configuration.

-If you remove from tracks from your collection, use cleanup to remove refereces to those tracks:
+If you remove from tracks from your collection, use cleanup to remove references to those tracks:

 ```
 ./resolve.py cleanup